JoyIbe/Enterprise-Sales-Database-Management-System/README.md

 # Enterprise-Sales-Database-Management-System

-Optimizing Internal Sales Operations with a Scalable Data Solution Project Background
+## Optimizing Internal Sales Operations with a Scalable Data Solution

+### Project Background

-NovaCore Enterprise is a fast-growing retail and B2B company dealing in consumer electronics, fashion items, and household products.
+Sabbi Enterprise is a fast-growing retail and B2B company dealing in consumer electronics, fashion items, and household products.
 The company operates through a network of physical stores, online platforms, and strategic resellers across multiple regions.
-As NovaCore expands, it faces operational bottlenecks stemming from outdated spreadsheets and siloed systems, making it hard to coordinate employees, track sales targets, and measure regional performance.
+As Sabbi expands, it faces operational bottlenecks stemming from outdated spreadsheets and siloed systems, making it hard to coordinate employees, track sales targets, and measure regional performance.

 The need for a centralized database has become evident to support internal operations, monitor key performance indicators (KPIs), and ensure data consistency across departments and regions.

-Operational Challenges
+### Operational Challenges

-Sales Data Fragmentation – Sales records are dispersed across spreadsheets, making it difficult to consolidate performance reports.
+- **Sales Data Fragmentation** – Sales records are dispersed across spreadsheets, making it difficult to consolidate performance reports.

-Employee Monitoring Gaps – No centralized system exists for assigning employees to specific regions or tracking their targets.
+- **Employee Monitoring Gaps** – No centralized system exists for assigning employees to specific regions or tracking their targets.

+- **Supplier Management** - Store supplier details, contact info, track last delivery dates and status of suppliers.

-Reseller Oversight Issues – Lack of an integrated approach to monitor reseller performance and transactions.
+- **Reseller Oversight Issues** – Lack of an integrated approach to monitor reseller performance and transactions.

-Performance Target Tracking – Regional targets are set but rarely tracked in real-time due to disconnected reporting systems.
+- **Performance Target Tracking** – Regional targets are set but rarely tracked in real-time due to disconnected reporting systems.

-Inadequate Reporting – The leadership lacks actionable insights on sales distribution, product trends, and employee contributions.
+- **Inadequate Reporting** – The leadership lacks actionable insights on sales distribution, product trends, and employee contributions.

-Proposed Solution
+### Proposed Solution

-To streamline operations, NovaCore Enterprise will implement a centralized Microsoft SQL Server-based relational database system.
+To streamline operations, Sabbi Enterprise will implement a centralized Microsoft SQL Server-based relational database system.
 This system will integrate critical internal data sources and provide a reliable platform for real-time reporting, regional sales tracking, and employee performance monitoring.

-Project Overview
+### Project Overview

 This project involves designing a robust, normalized relational database that captures company-centric activities across sales, resellers, employees, regions, and targets.

-Database Scope & Tables
+### Database Scope & Tables

 The core tables of the database are:

-Product – Details of items sold by the company.
+**Product** – Details of items sold by the company.

-Sales – Records of all sales transactions including date, value, and associated reseller.
+**Sales** – Records of all sales transactions including date, value, and associated reseller.

-Employee – Information about the company’s workforce.
+**Employee** – Information about the company’s workforce.

-Region – Geographic regions the company operates in.
+**Region** – Geographic regions the company operates in.

+**Suppliers** - Stores records of suppliers information.

-Reseller – Information about external resellers working with the company.
+**Reseller** – Information about external resellers working with the company.

-EmployeeRegion – A mapping table indicating which employees are responsible for which regions.
+**EmployeeRegion** – A mapping table indicating which employees are responsible for which regions.

-Target – Sales targets set for specific regions or employees.
+**Target** – Sales targets set for specific regions or employees.

-Requirement Breakdown
+### Requirement Breakdown

-1. Functional Requirements
+#### 1. Functional Requirements

-Product Management
-Store product details (name, SKU, category, price).
+**Product Management:**

-Track availability status and supplier links (optional extension).
+Store product details, track availability status and supplier links.

-Sales Tracking
+**Sales Tracking:**
-Log each transaction with timestamp, amount, and product reference.

-Link each sale to a reseller and optionally to the employee managing the sale.
+Log each transaction with date, unitprice, quantity, sales amount, payment method and link each sale to a reseller and to the employee managing the sale.

-Employee Management
+**Employee Management:**
 Track employees, departments (role), and status.
 Support updates to job roles and region assignments.

-Region Management
+**Region Management:**
 Maintain a master list of operational regions.
 Assign multiple employees to one or more regions.

-Reseller Management
+**Reseller Management:**
 Store reseller company name, contact details, and linked region.
 Track reseller activity and contributions to sales volume.

-Target Management
+**Target Management:**
-Record monthly or quarterly targets per region or employee.
+Record monthly or yearly targets per region or employee.
 Compare actual sales against targets for performance assessment.

-2. Project Phases
+#### 2. Project Phases

-Phase 1: Database Design
+**Phase 1: Database Design**

 Identify entities and relationships.
 Normalize the schema to 3NF.

 Establish primary and foreign key relationships.

-Phase 2: Implementation in SQL Server
+**Phase 2: Implementation in SQL Server**
 Create tables:

 Product